isotherm/kdeconnect-android/README.md

 KDE Connect is a multi-platform app that allows your devices to communicate (eg: your phone and your computer).

+## Flip phone edition

+This is a special fork for the LG Exalt, LG Classic Flip, Kyocera and other AOSP-build flip phones.
+The package has been renamed to allow installation on those devices.
+All other users should refer to the [original repo](https://github.com/KDE/kdeconnect-android/).

 ## (Some) Features
 - **Shared clipboard**: copy and paste between your phone and your computer (or any other device).
 - **Notification sync**: Read and reply to your Android notifications from the desktop.